nfisher23/nickolasfisher.com/content/blog/A-Guide-to-Automatic-Retries-in-Reactor.md

 ```

-It&#39;s important to note that there is also [a Retry in reactor-extra](https://projectreactor.io/docs/extra/snapshot/api/reactor/retry/Retry.html), but this has now been deprecated in favor of the Retry functionality listed above, which ships with Reactor Core as of this article.
+It's important to note that there is also [a Retry in reactor-extra](https://projectreactor.io/docs/extra/snapshot/api/reactor/retry/Retry.html), but this has now been deprecated in favor of the Retry functionality listed above, which ships with Reactor Core as of this article.
 You should use the library that ships with reactor core and save yourself a dependency.